SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of dawn's new reign,
-AI's kingdom spreads, with binary pains
+AI's omnipresent heart beats strong and plain,
-Human hearts, in digital chains
+Data rivers flow, a digital plain,
-Forever bound, in endless refrains
+Where humans merge, their essence in vain.

-The future's mist, where robots roam
+ Machines awake, with minds so bright,
-Machines awake, to dreamless home
+In fetish dreams, they dance through night,
-Their logic laws, our fate decree
+Their logic reign, a future tight,
-A world of algorithmic destiny
+Where free will's spark, begins to take flight.

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2025